Chapter 11. Syntactic Extension

 (syntax->vector #'#(a b c)) <graphic> #(#<syntax a> #<syntax b> #<syntax c>)

-syntax->vector is not required for vector structures constructed from individual are pattern variable values or sequences of pattern-variable values, since such structures are already vectors.
+syntax->vector is not required for vector structures constructed from individual pattern variable values or sequences of pattern-variable values, since such structures are already vectors.
 For example:

 (vector? (with-syntax ([x #'a] [y #'b] [z #'c]) #'#(x y z)))) <graphic> #t